ProDefinition/Miau/README.md

 ## Downloads

-You can download the shader pack from [release page](https://github.com/devendrn/newb-x-mcbe/releases/latest).
+You can download the shader pack from [official page](https://miau-graphics.netlify.app/).

 ## Installation